 Michael Lowenstein, M.D.: Yes.
-So we’ve managed to identify in the last few years patients with metastatic lung cancer that didn’t know they were six severe cardiovascular disease, anybody over the age of forty-one.
+So we’ve managed to identify in the last few years patients with metastatic lung cancer that didn’t know they had, there were severe cardiovascular diseases, anybody over the age of forty-one.
 I actually, with a cardiologist, put on a treadmill just so we can assess their cardiac function and their ability to handle stress.
 So we’ve identified patients with cornier that required bypass surgery.
 When you use opiates it numbs the entire body.

-Clare Waismann, CATC: So I think, Michael, well, what Dwight is trying to get to as well is that the withdrawal is not just “stop using”.
+Clare Waismann, RAS/SUDCC: So I think, Michael, well, what Dwight is trying to get to as well is that the withdrawal is not just “stop using”.

 Dwight Hurst: Yes, I think you’re seeing that in a much clearer way than I was trying to come out.
 That wasn’t coming out very clearly.

-Clare Waismann, CATC: You’re dealing with a complex human being.
+Clare Waismann, RAS/SUDCC: You’re dealing with a complex human being.
 They know a lot of different organs trying to match the speed of that detox.

 Dwight Hurst: What’s what’s kind of like that recovery process look like from the medical perspective?

 Michael Lowenstein, M.D.: What I explain to all of the patients?
 Is their body used to living on these opiates?
-And once we’ve treated, treated the dependence, then their body has to find its new “normal”.
+And once we’ve treated the dependence, then their body has to find its new “normal”.
 There are a lot of physiologic changes that take place.
-So the importance of having them in an aftercare such as Domus Retreat is that number one, and enable the patients to transition through the physiological part.
+So the importance of having them in an aftercare such as Domus Retreat is that number one, it enables patients to transition through the physiological part.
 So some people may have to reestablish a normal sleep-wake cycle and we can help with that.
-Some people may have some anxiety, mild symptoms like restless legs, opiates are cause significant constipation that God has to figure out how to function normally again.
+Some people may have some anxiety, mild symptoms like restless legs, opiates cause significant constipation, so the body has to figure out how to function normally again.
 So all these physiologic issues as the body finds its new normal, just take time.
 So that’s the importance of being in a very supportive aftercare environment.
 And then also the behavioral part starts in the aftercare as well, where you can start to address the true underlying issues that have led to the years of opiate use.

-Clare Waismann, CATC: Patients on opiates also eat a huge amount of sugar.
+Clare Waismann, RAS/SUDCC: Patients on opiates also eat a huge amount of sugar.
 So all those are, you know, are major health issues that we see.

 Michael Lowenstein, M.D.: Naltrexone is a pure opiate antagonist, which means it blocks opiate receptors without having any of the positive effects that you see with opiates that are used for pain.
 So you don’t get any of the euphoria associated because it’s a pure opiate blocker.
 There is no withdrawal associated.
 It appears that by keeping those receptors blocked, it reduces the opiate cravings and therefore significantly reduces the risk of relapse.
-Enables people to truly have the opportunity, identify the underlying issues.
-And I’ll recommend that patients use it up to nine months.
+It enables people to truly have the opportunity to identify the underlying issues.
+And I’ll recommend that patients use it for up to nine months.
 It also gives the body neurotransmitters and hormones and all those other things a chance to rebalance.
-So I view it as protective, giving the individual’s nervous system a chance to rebalance and find “normal”.
+So I view it as protective, giving the individual’s nervous system a chance to rebalance and find a new “normal”.

 Dwight Hurst: So if I’m listening to this and let’s say it’s me or someone that I love and we’re addressing this problem in our own lives and I’m ready, you know, I’m prepared to engage in treatment.
 What are some things that I should take into consideration, I guess, as I’m about to embark on that process?

-Clare Waismann, CATC: I think most patients say, “Oh, treatments!”
+Clare Waismann, RAS/SUDCC: I think most patients say, “Oh, treatments!”
 Because rehabs promise them “I’m going to detox here.
 I’m going to make your wife look prettier.
 I’m going to make your life greater.
 Everything is going to be wonderful.”
-So you know what they’re going to fail.
+So you know what – they’re going to fail.